YashavikaSingh/rl_sequence_modeling_blog/index.md

 $$Q*(s, a) = E_{s' ~ P} [ r(s, a) + γ max_{a'} Q*(s', a') ]$$

 For control (trying to find the best policy), you get the Bellman optimality equation:
-$Q*(s, a) = E_{s' ~ P} [ r(s, a) + γ max_{a'} Q*(s', a') ]$
+$$Q*(s, a) = E_{s' ~ P} [ r(s, a) + γ max_{a'} Q*(s', a') ]$$ -->

-Reinforcement learning has become the backbone in many technologies.
-It's used in self-driving cars, financial trades, recommendation systems, drones, robot manipulation, and more.

-## Offline Reinforcement Learning
+## 1.a Offline Reinforcement Learning

 Offline reinforcement learning, also known as batch reinforcement learning, is the branch of RL that learns entirely from a fixed dataset of past interactions—no new exploration, no real-time environment access, just logged trajectories.

-What led to the creation of offline RL was that many real-world systems generate mountains of logged data, yet letting an RL agent "explore" those systems would be unsafe, expensive, or outright impossible.
-Classic RL assumes the agent can poke the environment endlessly, but hospitals, factories, self-driving cars, financial markets, and even large-scale robotics labs don't offer unlimited retries.
-You often have terabytes of past trajectories sitting around, but no permission to interact again.
-Researchers wanted a way to turn those static logs into policies without risking exploration.

-The challenge is that once the agent is trained, its policy may choose actions that never appeared in the dataset.
-This "distribution shift" problem requires careful algorithmic design to prevent the agent from extrapolating too far beyond the training data.
+Many real-world systems generate mountains of logged data, yet letting an RL agent "explore" those systems would be unsafe, expensive, or impossible.
+Offline RL enables learning from static logs without risking exploration.
+The key challenge is distribution shift: once trained, the policy may choose actions that never appeared in the dataset, requiring careful algorithmic design to prevent extrapolation beyond the training data.

 ---

-# The Paradigm Shift
+# 2. The Paradigm Shift

 Traditional reinforcement learning faces several fundamental challenges that sequence modeling elegantly addresses.
+It relies on the Bellman Equation: $Q(s,a)$.
+This recursive loop is powerful but brittle.
 The key insight is simple yet profound: **trajectories are sequences, and sequences are what Transformers excel at modeling**.

-Instead of asking "What's the value of this state?" (value-based) or "What's the gradient of this policy?" (policy-based), sequence models ask "What action comes next in this trajectory pattern?"
-This question is easier to answer with supervised learning, more stable to optimize, and naturally handles the temporal structure of decision-making.

-The result: Transformers can match or exceed traditional RL methods on dense-reward tasks, while dramatically outperforming them on sparse-reward scenarios where credit assignment is hardest.
+$$
+Q(s,a) = r + \gamma \max Q(s', a')
+$$
+Where:
+* $r$: The reward you just got.
+* $\gamma$ (gamma): The discount factor (caring about the future)
+* $\max Q(s', a')$: The best possible score you can get from the next state.

 <img src="images/paradigm_shift.png" alt="Paradigm Shift" style="max-width: 100%; height: auto; display: block; margin: 20px auto;">

-Sequence modeling with transformers emerged as a natural fit for offline RL because offline datasets consist of trajectories—sequences of states, actions, and rewards.
+Sequence Modeling (The Stream) treats RL as a supervised learning problem because offline datasets consist of trajectories—sequences of `states, actions, and rewards`.
+We simply model the joint distribution of trajectories $P(\tau)$ from expert data.

+$$ τ = (s₀, a₀, r₀, s₁, a₁, r₁, …, s_T) $$

 Unlike traditional value-based methods that suffer from distribution shift when learning value functions on offline data, sequence models directly learn conditional distributions `P(a_t | s_{1:t}, a_{1:t-1}, r_{1:t})` from the data distribution itself.
-Transformers leverage the same scaling principles that revolutionized NLP: larger models trained on massive offline datasets (millions of trajectories) capture long-range dependencies through self-attention, enabling them to model entire trajectory histories.
+Transformers leverage the same scaling principles that revolutionized NLP: larger models trained on massive offline datasets (millions of trajectories) to capture long-range dependencies.

 ---